theneolanders/resonite-voice-bridge/README.md

 ![image](https://github.com/theneolanders/resonite-voice-bridge/assets/3112763/b9a624f5-7987-40a2-a8ac-39531735ced6)

-If you're not getting speech transcription in the webpage, make sure Chrome is listening to the correct input device:
+If you're not getting speech transcription in the webpage, make sure Chrome is listening to the correct input device by clicking the microphone icon in the address bar:

 ![image](https://github.com/theneolanders/resonite-voice-bridge/assets/3112763/25ea18ba-35d9-470a-b68e-68c06fc3983a)